erenonal/numpy_learning_notes/README.md

 Quick notes, mathematical operations, subset operations, Fancy index.

-00_all_in_one.ipynb includes all codes below the list.
+00_all_in_one.ipynb includes all codes below the code list.

+NumPy cheatsheet:
 ![](numpy_cheat_sheet.jpg)